 According to Pascal's law we have the same fluid pressure but now the area (A2) is 3 times larger.
 According to F = P × A it follows that F2 = 10 kg/cm2 × 3 cm2 = 10 kg

-This illustrates Pascal's law in a hydraulic press, and the same principle is also used in aircraft toe brakes.
+This illustrates Pascal's law in a hydraulic press, and the same principle is also used in aircraft toe or hand brakes.
 Applied this way, you create a mechanical advantage where a small force is used to gain a larger force somewhere else.

 Three types of hydraulic oil are in use nowadays: vegetable, mineral and synthetic based.
 Each of these have their own properties and requirements for special applications.

-Colored purple and less flammable than the mineral type.
+This type of fluid is colored purple and less flammable than the mineral type.
 Base on synthetic (man made) phosphate ester and tends to attract water (moisture) and attacks certain plastics and paint.
 It can degrade aircraft wiring by eating away the insulation.
 It is known as Skydrol and other synthetic grades are dyed green or amber.